(This news item was updated on September 24, 2018)

-The Sinneave Family Foundation’s new Launch + Skills program offers focused individualized support for up to one year, for individuals 15-25 years old who are on a path to independence including continued education, employment and/or living away from home in the future.
+The Sinneave Family Foundation’s new Launch + Skills program offers focused individualized support for up to one year, for individuals 15 and over who are on a path to independence including continued education, employment and/or living away from home in the future.

 Whether a young person is in high school, or already has a part time job, having a team of experts alongside to provide insight, guidance, accountability and encouragement when things are going well, or during a challenge, can help move them more quickly towards their goals.
 The team also supports families to learn strategies to foster the success of their emerging adult.

 Features of the program include ongoing enrollment, individualized action plan development, 1:1 coaching sessions, workshops for participants and parents and café style meet ups.